Salting (food): Fish

 Drying or salting, either with dry salt or with brine, was the only widely available method of preserving fish until the 19th century.
-Dried fish and salted fish (or fish both dried and salted) are a staple of diets in the Caribbean, West Africa, North Africa, South Asia, Southeast Asia, Southern China, Scandinavia, parts of Canada including Newfoundland, coastal Russia, and in the Arctic.
+Dried fish and salted fish (or fish both dried and salted) are a staple of diets in the Caribbean, West Africa, North Africa, South Asia, Southeast Asia, the islands of Hawaii, Southern China, Scandinavia, parts of Canada including Newfoundland, coastal Russia, and in the Arctic.
 Like other salt-cured meats, it provides preserved animal protein even in the absence of refrigeration.

 In more recent times, freeze-drying, water binding humectants, and fully automated equipment with temperature and humidity control have been added.
 Often a combination of these techniques is used.

 Religious customs

 Jewish and Muslim dietary laws require the removal of blood from freshly slaughtered meat.
 Salt and brine are used for the purpose in both traditions, but salting is more common in Kosher Shechita (where it is all but required) than in Halal Dhabiha (as in most cases, draining alone will suffice).